 Other related UX blogs...

 Here is the 2nd installment of lifting the lid on UX Practices Part 2: Understanding the needs of the customer

 And here is the 3rd installment Part 3: Measuring success through quantitative insights.

-If you want to get in hear more about our UX research, design and evaluation services then contact our Principal UX Consultant, Andy Wilby, at firstname.lastname@example.org or on 07595 878876.
+If you want to hear more about our UX research, design & evaluation services and expertise then contact our Principal UX Consultant, Andy Wilby, at firstname.lastname@example.org or on 07595 878876.